wimpysworld/obs-studio-portable/README.md

               +-- OBS version      +-- Supported Ubuntu release
 ```

-The purpose of the release number is to indicate a change to the composition of the portable release; most likely due to adding/updating the bundled 3rd party plugins.
+The purpose of the release number is to indicate a change to the composition of the portable release, most likely due to adding/updating the bundled 3rd party plugins.

 # References